SgSiegens/TMNF-Singularity/README.md

 ```bash
 sudo -E singularity build <image_name>.sif vulkan.def
 ```
 For more information have a look at the [Vulkan/DXVK section](https://github.com/SgSiegens/TMNF-Docker#vulkan-dxvk) of the original Docker repository.

 ---

-**Would you like me to rewrite the "Prerequisites" section to include the specific line of code that needs to be changed in the `.def` file?**
 ## Running
 To launch the game using the image you built, execute the following command.
 ```bash